RobinNagpal/fuel-token-track-docs/comments_and_questions.md

 6. why sway instead of solidity
 7. what are we trying to achieve with fuel
 8. is it a l2 chain or a rollup
+9. what else can we achieve other than the current functions

 # Issues